List of Marvel Comics characters: F: Eugene Patilio

+Unnamed Frog-Man

+During the Secret Wars storyline, a second Ani-Men version of Frog-Man, alongside a third Ape-Man and a third Cat-Man, went on a crime spree when the heroes were on Battleworld.
+They obtained the equipment of the original Ani-Men and used it to rob a vault wagon, only to be opposed by the NYPD.

 Adrienne Frost

 Carmilla Frost

 Carmilla Frost is a freedom fighter and member of Killraven's Freemen in a post-apocalyptic alternate future of the Marvel Universe.

 The character, created by Don McGregor and Herb Trimpe, first appeared in Amazing Adventures (vol. 2) #21 (November 1973) and continued to appear in most issues of the title through #39.

 Carmilla is from an alternate-reality Earth run by Martians.
 In 2001, she and her father Andre are taken to the Martians' Yankee Stadium Genetic and Clonal Complex.
 Andre is blackmailed with threats to his daughter into helping the Martians in performing cloning research.
 In 2004 she begins assisting her father in his experiments, and eventually becomes an expert molecular biologist.
 By 2010 she becomes the youngest human designated as a Keeper by the Martians.
 In 2014 she refuses to conduct cloning experiments on other humans, but two years later, after a Martian Overlord kills Andre, she agrees to clone his corpse in an attempt to restore him to life.
 Her efforts fail, instead producing the mutated creature Grok.
 In 2018 she helps Killraven escape from captivity from the Yankee Stadium Genetic and Clonal Complex and joins his Freemen.
-In 2020 she learns that she is pregnant with the Freeman M'Shulla's child.
+In 2020 she learns that she is pregnant with Killraven's child.

 She and her newborn son Skar are rescued by the cross-reality traveling Machine Man and Howard the Duck.